saerojw/JwAutoHotkey/README.md

 Specifically, see "*CustomLayout.reg*"

 ---
-\

 `Win`(remapped as `RCtrl`) is used as `Cmd` in MacOS.
 ## RemapKeys.ahk
 - use modifiers like macOS.
+- toggle Hangul/English with `LCtrl`+`Space`
+- some global shortcuts

+## RemapCapsLock.ahk
+- set Hangul by tapping `LShift`
-- toggle Hangul/English by tapping `CapsLock`
+- set English by tapping `CapsLock`
-- `CapsLock` is not only used as Ctrl but also an fn-key for navigation keys.
+- `CapsLock` is not only used as Ctrl but also an fn-key for navigation keys or Shift for some keys.

+## Shourtcut.ahk
-- some shortcut for WindowsTerminal, Chrome/Edge, MS Office and 한컴오피스
+- some shortcut for WindowsTerminal, Chrome/Edge, MS Office and 한컴오피스, etc.

 ## ControlWindow.ahk
 - provides screen control shortcuts such as Rectangle on macOS